Æthelberht II of East Anglia: Life and reign

 Four pennies minted by Æthelberht are known (as of 2014)—two of which have been known since the 18th century, and one since the beginning of the 20th century.
-One of these, a 'light' penny, said to have been discovered in 1908 at Tivoli, near Rome, is similar in type to the coinage of Offa.
-On one side is the word REX, with an image of Romulus and Remus suckling a wolf: the obverse names the king and his moneyer, Lul, who also struck coins for Offa and Coenwulf of Mercia.
+One of these, a "light" penny, said to have been discovered in 1908 at Tivoli, near Rome, is similar in type to the coinage of Offa.
+On one side is the word REX, with an image of Romulus and Remus suckling a wolf: the obverse names the King and his moneyer, Lul, who also struck coins for Offa and Coenwulf of Mercia.
 The author Andy Hutcheson has suggested that the use of runes on the coin may signify "continuing strong control by local leaders".
-The numismatist Marion Archibald notes that the issuing of "flattering" coins of this type, with the intention to win friends in Rome, probably indicated that as a sub-king, Æthelberht was assuming "a greater degree of independence than [Offa] was prepared to tolerate".
+The numismatist Marion Archibald notes that the issuing of "flattering" coins of this type, with the intention to win friends in Rome, probably indicated that as a sub-king, Æthelberht, was assuming "a greater degree of independence than [Offa] was prepared to tolerate".

 The coins provide one of the few contemporary sources for Æthelberht.
-In March 2014 the fourth coin was discovered in Sussex by a metal detectorist.
-According to the British numismatist Rory Naismith, "Æthelberht’s coins could have been issued over a number of years, either during a spell when some or all of East Anglia asserted independence from Offa, or by some sort of arrangement to share minting rights with the Mercian ruler."
+In March 2014, metal detectorist Darrin Simpson found a coin minted by Æthelbert in a Sussex field.
+Such coins, struck as a sign of independence, may have led to Æthelbert's death.
+It sold at auction on 11 June 2014 for £78,000.
+According to the British numismatist Rory Naismith, "Æthelberht's coins could have been issued over a number of years, either during a spell when some or all of East Anglia asserted independence from Offa, or by some sort of arrangement to share minting rights with the Mercian ruler."
 Offa stopped Æthelberht from minting his own coins.